Mortgage Rate Forecast Canada 2024 – 2025

 **Follow me on Twitter HERE for regular interest rate and mortgage rate updates**

-As of November 12, the market consensus on the mortgage rate forecast in Canada is split for the Central Bank to cut the prime rate either by 0.25% or 0.50% at its December 11, 2024 meeting.
+As of December 6, the market consensus on the mortgage rate forecast in Canada is for the Central Bank to cut the prime rate by 0.50% at its December 11, 2024 meeting.

 The main tool we have when reading the current mortgage rate market is the Government of Canada Bond Yield.
 The Canadian bond is a government debt security that pays a return to an investor.
 The ‘%’ based return is called the ‘yield’ and is considered one of the safest investments because the Government would have to go bankrupt for it not to pay its investors.